Home » Recipe Type » Soups & Stews » Beetroot Miso Soup: A Light Lunch or Swift Supper

 Miso Paste

 Miso is a Japanese fermented paste made from combining koji, salt and beans, usually, but not exclusively, soya beans.
 It has a rich umami taste and is packed with beneficial gut bacteria.
 Miso is also high in protein, vitamins and minerals.
 Traditionally, the Japanese start every meal with a small bowl of miso soup to stimulate the digestion.
-Miso can be used for giving flavour and substance to all sorts of soups, sauces and marinades.
+Miso is good for giving flavour and substance to all sorts of soups, sauces and marinades.

 Traditional Japanese Miso Soup

 The basic Japanese miso soup recipe consists of dashi and miso paste.
-Dashi is a stock made from kombu seaweed, shiitake mushrooms, fish or a combination of these.
-All sorts of ingredients can be added, but the most common are tofu, wakame seaweed and spring onions.
+Dashi is a stock which you make from kombu seaweed, shiitake mushrooms, fish or a combination of these.
+You can add all sorts of ingredients, but the most common are tofu, wakame seaweed and spring onions.

 The key to a good miso soup, is to buy unpasteurised miso paste and then ensure you don’t let it boil.
 When I was first introduced to it, miso paste used to be hard to get hold of, but it’s now commonly available in supermarkets as well as health food shops and online.